jeremyschulman/netbox-pyswagger/README.md

 client was built with the halutz package - see these [tutorials](https://github.com/jeremyschulman/halutz/tree/master/docs) for usage.

+---
+** NOTE **
-| :+1: | If you are already using the <a href="https://github.com/digitalocean/pynetbox">pynetbox</a>
+If you are already using the <a href="https://github.com/digitalocean/pynetbox">pynetbox</a>
 client you can use both together.
-See this example tutorial. |
+See this example tutorial.

+---

 # Installation